 5. Pick a sign-up bonus you can meet

 Cards that offer sign-up bonuses usually have a minimum spend requirement that needs to be met within a certain amount of time.
-So, with the Chase Freedom cards, you have to spend $500 within the first 3 months of card membership to get the $150 bonus.
 Make sure you pick a card that has a requirement you can meet.

 6. Earn more cash back